nicholaswmin/fsm/README.md

 ```

 > note: `static FSM.onInvalid` must be configured *before* creating an instance.
-> It does not retroactively alter the behavior of existing instances.
+> It does not retroactively alter the behaviour of existing instances.

 ## Hooks